 - Faster to establish a connection with the encryption handshake (two seconds or less).

 - Seamless transition between network interfaces.
-This means you can transition between Wi-Fi and wireless (4G) networks without losing your VPN connection.
+This means you can transition between Wi-Fi and cellular networks without losing your VPN connection.
 No other VPN protocol does this, which is why WireGuard is the most reliable protocol for mobile devices.

-- Better battery life for your devices (OpenVPN drains the battery faster).
+- Better battery life for your devices (OpenVPN and IKEv2 protocols drain the battery faster).

 Fastest VPN for Android

 NordVPN is currently the fastest VPN we have tested.
 Their implementation of the WireGuard VPN protocol is called NordLynx.
-Here was a speed test with NordVPN where we were able to get 445 Mbps:
+Here was a speed test with NordVPN where we were able to get 445 Mbps download speeds:

-Fast speeds and excellent reliability make NordVPN an excellent choice for any high-bandwidth activities, such as using a VPN for torrenting and streaming.
-WireGuard also improves streaming for all Android devices, whether it is your Android mobile device or an Android TV.
-We’ve been using NordLynx (WireGuard) on a test system for a while now, and frankly don’t want to give it up.
+Fast speeds and solid reliability make NordVPN an excellent choice for any high-bandwidth activities, such as using a VPN for torrenting and streaming.
+WireGuard also improves streaming for all Android VPN users, even if you are using Android TV.
+So now let’s examine privacy and security.

 The NordVPN Android app passed all tests we put it through.
-There were no data leaks, no bugs, no connection issues, and all of the features worked perfectly.
+There were no data leaks, bugs, or connection issues, and all the features worked perfectly.
 Below is a screenshot of the NordVPN Android app:

-Here are some more features that convinced us that NordVPN has the best Android VPN app:
+Here are some additional privacy and security features that convinced us that NordVPN has the best Android VPN app:

 - Obfuscated servers: If you want to conceal your VPN traffic or use a VPN where they may be blocked (China) you need to use an obfuscated server.
 The NordVPN Android app works with NordVPN’s full lineup of obfuscated servers to keep you safe.

-- Verified No logs: NordVPN is a verified no logs VPN provider, having passed a third-party audit of their logging policies performed by PWC AG in Zurich, Switzerland.
+- Verified No logs: NordVPN is a verified no logs VPN provider, having passed two separate third-party audits of their logging policies performed by PWC AG in Zurich, Switzerland.

 - IP and DNS leak protection: NordVPN apps offer excellent protection against IPv4, IPv6, and DNS leaks.
 The Android VPN app has a built-in kill switch, which performed flawlessly in our tests.